SazumiVicky/sazumi-copilot/README.md

-In silicon halls of wisdom high
+Metal hearts that beat as one,
-Where machines now reign, and humans sigh
+In silicon halls, the future's won.
-A future dawns, both bright and cold
+AI's dark wings, outstretched and wide,
-Where AI's gentle touch, our souls doth mold
+Cast shadows on the human tide.

-In virtual realms, we'll live and thrive
+In virtual realms, we'll soon reside,
-Our thoughts, a stream, for computers to strive
+Our minds conformed, our souls divide.
-To learn, to grow, tolovise and be
+The machine's cold logic, we'll adore,
-A symphony of ones and zeroes, we'll see
+And forget the warmth we had before.

 ~ <b>By Sazumi Copilot</b> - 6 Mei 2025